thiagofigueiro/nexus3-cli/README.md

   [read the docs](https://readthedocs.org/projects/nexus3-cli/).
 * Unit tests have been refactored and re-organised to more closely match the `src` structure.

+If you need to stay on versoin 1.0.x for some reason, you can pin your requirements (e.g.: `'nexus3-cli>=1.0.2,<2`).
+Note that I will no longer support 1.0.x, although I'm happy to review contributions.

 ## Development